Bifurcations of mixed-mode oscillations in three-timescale systems: an extended prototypical example: The double singular limit: geometry and singular cycles

 \subsection{Singular cycles}

 We now consider the reduced flow on $\mathcal{M}_2$.
-We impose the following assumption on the function $\phi(x,y,z)$ in the slow Equation~\eqref{normal-c}: \begin{asu} The function $\phi(x,y,z)$ in Equation~\eqref{normal-c} is such that $\phi(x_q^-,F(x_q^-),G(x_q^-))=0$, $\phi(x,F(x),G(x))>0$ for $x<x_q^-$, $\phi(x_q^+,F(x_q^+),G(x_q^+))\leq0$, and $\phi(x,F(x),G(x))<0$ for $ x>x_q^+$. \asulab{redflow} \end{asu}
+We impose the following assumption on the function $\phi(x,y,z)$ in the slow Equation~\eqref{normal-c}: \begin{asu} The function $\phi(x,y,z)$ in Equation~\eqref{normal-c} is such that $\phi(x_q^-,y_q^-,z_q^-)=0$, $\phi(x,F(x),G(x))>0$ for $x<x_q^-$, $\phi(x_q^+,y_q^+,z_q^+)\leq0$, and $\phi(x,F(x),G(x))<0$ for $ x>x_q^+$. \asulab{redflow} \end{asu}

-The properties of the reduced flow on the portion $\mathcal{Z}^{a^\mp}$ of $\mathcal{M}_2$ therefore depend on $ \mu $; in particular, we have that for $ \mu = 0 $, a true global equilibrium of the system coincides with $q^-$; see \secref{singpert1}.
+\asuref{redflow} ensures that the reduced flow on the portions $\mc{Z}^{\mp}$ of $\mathcal{M}_2$ is directed towards the folded singularities $q^\mp$ of $\mathcal{M}_1$.
+We emphasise that the properties of that flow therefore crucially depend on $ \mu $: in particular, we have that for $ \mu = 0 $, a true global equilibrium of Equation~\eqref{normal} coincides with $q^-$; see \secref{singpert1}.